japajoe/gravyengine3/readme.md

 # Building
 To compile the library you need CMake.
 All required libraries (GLFW/imgui/miniaudioex/glm/glad) are already included.
 The engine is developed on Linux and can also be cross compiled for windows with mingw32-64.
 I've also tested to compile with MSVC in a Windows 10 virtual machine and it worked without problems.
 If you are on MacOS then I can unfortunately not help you, thank Apple for being hostile towards developers.

-This commands works for building on Linux with gcc/g++.
+This command works for building on Linux with gcc/g++.
 ```bash
 cmake -DBUILD_PLATFORM=linux
 cmake --build .
 ```

-For cross compiling you might have to coerce CMake a little so it uses the right compiler.
+For cross compiling (on Linux) you might have to coerce CMake a little so it uses the right compiler.
 ```bash
 cmake -DBUILD_PLATFORM=windows -DCMAKE_C_COMPILER=x86_64-w64-mingw32-gcc-posix -DCMAKE_CXX_COMPILER=x86_64-w64-mingw32-g++-posix
 cmake --build .